jhpyle/docassemble/_docs/docker.md

       Configuration directive is false.
 * If [S3] or [Azure Blob Storage] is used, the rolling backup is copied to the cloud.
-* Old rolling backup directories are deleted locally and in the cloud according to the value of the [`backup days`] Configuration directive.
+* Rolling backup directories in `/usr/share/docassemble/backup` with modification times older than [`backup days`] days old are deleted.
+If [S3] or [Azure Blob Storage] is used, the same rolling backup directories are deleted from the cloud as well.

 The `cron` process also calls `logrotate`, which rotates log files.